Large deviations for the 3D dimer model: Large deviation principles

 We further divide $X_j$ by taking into account the iterated projections of the corners and edges of all the other tetrahedra in the mesh.
-In other words for all $j$, if $X_k$ is a neighbor of $X_j$, then we project $\gamma_j$ onto $\partial X_k$ by orthogonal projection along $w(v_k) + \eta_1$.
-We iterate this for all tetrahedra until there is a projection of $\gamma_j$ on $\partial X_k$ for all $\{k,j\}$ pairs.
+In other words for all $j$, if $X_j,X_k$ share a face $F=X_k\cap X_j$, then we project $\gamma_j\cap F$ onto $\partial X_k$ by orthogonal projection along $w(v_k)+\eta_1$.
+We iterate this for all tetrahedra until there is a projection of $\gamma_j$ on $\partial X_\ell$ for all $\{\ell,j\}$ pairs.
 See the left figure in Figure \ref{fig: tetra and channel}.